jerry19980310/CAB432_Video_Transcoding/README.md

-# Transcoding Web Application - deploy via AWS
+# Transcoding Web Application - Deployed via AWS

 ## Overview
 This project is a **Transcoding Web Application** that allows users to upload, transcode, and manage video files.
 The application also suggests related YouTube videos based on the content of the uploaded videos.